Everything PR News

 Lane 1 — Lab & Infrastructure Principals

-The CEOs and lead executives at the foundation-model labs and the infrastructure companies that underlie the AI buildout. → Deep-dive: Lab Principals and the Model Builders
+Lane 1 lists the CEOs and lead executives at the foundation-model labs and infrastructure companies underlying the AI buildout.
+These are the figures whose product, hiring, and capital decisions move what the engines can do at all. → Deep-dive: Lab Principals and the Model Builders

 1. Sam Altman — Chief Executive, OpenAI.
 The CEO whose November 2022 release of ChatGPT initiated the contemporary AI public conversation.